Bert1041/Multiple-Flavors-use-cases-basic/README.md

 # multiple_flavors

-Using Provider to inject the correct flovor
+Using Provider to inject the correct flavor